Voxray Logo

 This file is optional.

-The optional detector_shifts.txt file contains an optional detector shift (in pixel) for each projection stored as (x y) per line and projection.
+The optional detector-shifts.txt file contains an optional detector shift (in pixels) for each projection stored as (x y) per line and projection.

 This file is optional.